Listed in: Religion, as RELI-11

 Tariq Jaffer (Section 01)

 This course introduces students to the comparative study of religion by focusing on a major theme within two or more religious traditions.
 Traditions and topics will vary from year to year.
-In 2009-10, the major traditions will be Islam and Christianity, and the theme will be the contested and sometimes conflictual relationship between religious belief and intellectual reflection.
+In 2010-11, the major traditions will be Islam and Christianity, and the theme will be the contested and sometimes conflictual relationship between religious belief and intellectual reflection.
 Through a range of classical and modern sources we will explore autobiographical narratives of spiritual journeys in both traditions; differing conceptions of the nature and purpose of scriptural study; practices of formulating law and ethical precepts on the basis of tradition; and attitudes towards the place and content of primary and higher education.
-One class meeting each week will be dedicated to discussion of the assigned material.

 Fall semester.
 Professors A. Dole and Jaffer.